ppaska/VendingMachine/README.md

 A simple algorithm that reflects how a vending machine works when giving back change.

 ## Acceptance Criteria
-- Give back change largest first
+- Give back change largest coins first
 - Return error indication if no sufficient funds available
-- we should be able to add new denomination easily
+- Should be able to add new currency denomination easily
-- ability to load coins
+- Should have ability to load coins

 ## Change Making Problem
 This is very simple but efficient algorithm to calculate the change.